A Answers (9)

 Turmeric is the yellow spice in American mustard and Indian curries.
 Curcumin is one of turmeric’s components.
 It has powerful antioxidant properties and may protect against the development of Alzheimer’s disease, which is associated with brain inflammation.
 It also has broad anti-inflammatory and anti-cancer effects.
 Turmeric is available as a tea

 You usually see the yellow spice turmeric in Indian curries, giving them their characteristic color.
-But the long-lived ladies of Okinawa, Japan slurp this spice in tea daily (and they have one-fifth the rate of breast cancer than their American counterparts).
-Studies have shown that turmeric is a powerful anti-inflammatory and antioxidant that can help fight cancer.
+Some studies have shown that turmeric is a powerful anti-inflammatory and antioxidant that can help fight cancer; however, these are cell or animal studies, and the health benefits of turmeric are not yet proven for humans.

 This content originally appeared on doctoroz.com